dubst3pp4/dubst3pp4.github.io/content/post/2017-09-30-why-i-use-object-pascal.md

 An unit can contain all the code that has a common relation.
 You can define which data, types or functions of this unit are visible to other parts of your program - this is called the `interface`.
 And you can also define which parts are not visible to others and thus are private to the unit - this is called the `implementation` part.
 You can even define code, which gets executed once when the unit is included into your program, the `initialization` part of the unit, and code that gets executed when the program terminates, the `finalization` part.

 Units have another advantage: they encapsulate the code in its own namespace.
-So you can have for example two or even more procedures with the same name in two different units without an name-collision.
+So you can have for example two or even more procedures with the same name in two different units without a name-collision.

 ## Pascal is fast